-The FDIC recognizes that it must effectively manage many critical strategic resources to successfully carry out the annual performance goals outlined in this plan and accomplish its mission.
+The FDIC recognizes that it must effectively manage many critical strategic resources to successfully carry out the annual performance goals outlined in this plan.
 These resources must be aligned and deployed to the areas where they are most needed.
-An overview of planned 2012 initiatives to enhance the FDIC’s management of its key strategic resources is provided below.
+An overview of planned 2018 initiatives to enhance the FDIC’s management of its key strategic resources is provided below.

 Financial Resources Management

 The FDIC does not use taxpayer funds.
-Its operational expenses are paid from the DIF, which is funded by deposit insurance assessments paid by insured financial institutions.
+Its operational expenses are predominantly paid from the DIF, which is funded from assessments paid by insured financial institutions.
 The FDIC takes very seriously its fiduciary responsibilities to use these funds efficiently and cost-effectively to meet its mission responsibilities.
-To that end, the FDIC engages annually in a rigorous planning and budget formulation process to make sure that budgeted resources are properly aligned with workload projections and designated corporate priorities (see Exhibit B).
+To that end, the FDIC engages annually in a rigorous planning and budget formulation process to make sure that budgeted resources are properly aligned with workload projections and designated corporate priorities (see Appendix B).

 Human Capital Management